Convert a JSON-based card to a full-stack UI extension (BETA)

 Previously, HubSpot provided an example card that fetched and displayed quotes from ZenQuotes

-To rebuild this card using the boilerplate project, you'll need to make a few updates to your app and card's config files, then split the serverless function code between the serverless function and a new frontend React file.
+To build this card using the boilerplate project, you'd need to make a few updates to your project, app, and card config files, then split the serverless function code between the serverless function and a new frontend React file.

 Update the app.json file